cyupa/website/src/pages/guides/analysis/survey-analysis/index.md

 You might start off by tagging the entry with “Late driver” and “Company policy”.
 Perhaps you’d break down “Company policy” into more specific tags like “Driver caller ID” and “Signature required”.
 You’ve just started creating a system of tags, which you can then re-use when you hear these problems again from another customer.

-= image_tag 'guides/analysis.jpg', title: 'This whole process of tagging qualitative data is much easier with Dovetail, a purpose-built tool for analysis', class: 'content-image'

-:markdown
 Eventually you might discover that the caller ID problem isn’t a common complaint (only 5 people out of 2000 mentioned that in the past month), but late drivers certainly is (340 / 2000 in the past month).
 So you report the findings to the head of logistics, who starts to research the core reasons why her drivers are late, and the whole cycle repeats itself.
 Everyone’s doing research all the time to different degrees to understand problems and weigh them up against each other in terms of pain, frequency, and cost.

 ## You’re already good at this